0xC0000054/sc4-query-ui-hooks/README.md

 #### Pollution Terrain Query

 This mode is accessed by holding the `Ctrl` key.
-It shows the flammability, land value, and pollution (air, water, garbage, and radiation).
+It shows the flammability, land value, mayor rating, and pollution (air, water, garbage, and radiation) for the selected cell.
 ![Pollution Terrain Query Tool Tip](images/PollutionTerrainQuery.jpg)

 ### Advanced Query Tool Tips